Emma Holland, Registered MBACP, PG Dip

-I hold a Post-graduate Diploma (Level 7) in Counselling and Psychotherapy and a Certificate of Higher Education in Counselling and Therapeutic Skills from Leeds Metropolitan University, in addition to a Certificate in Interpersonal and Counselling Skills.
+I hold a Post-graduate Diploma (Level 7) in Counselling and Psychotherapy from Leeds Metropolitan University, this is a BACP accredited course.
+I also hold a Certificate of Higher Education in Counselling and Therapeutic Skills from Leeds Metropolitan University, and a Certificate in Interpersonal and Counselling Skills.
 I have completed further study in Cognitive Behavioural Therapy (CBT), anxiety, disordered eating, working with trauma, dissociation and PTSD.
 I have completing training in the NHS IAPT Counselling for Depression and am currently working towards certification.

 As a Registered member of the BACP I am committed to a programme of continuing professional development including training to inform my practice.
 I adhere to the BACP’s Ethical Framework and have regular supervision with a clinical supervisor.

 I have provided counselling for clients at a local charity since 2011 provided Skype and telephone counselling for a higher education institution for several years and began in private practice in 2015.
 My earlier career was in marketing communications and managing charity and not-for-profit projects for people with learning disabilities and vulnerable adults.

 - Asperger's syndrome

 - Attachment disorder